-Fees for disposing of waste at the Council's landfill are recognised when waste is disposed by users.
+Fees for disposing of waste at the Council's landfill are recognised as waste disposed by users.

 Lease revenue

 Lease revenue from operating leases is recognised as revenue on a straight-line basis over the lease term, unless another systematic basis is more representative of the time pattern in which benefits derived from the leased asset is diminished.